 English | Spanish

 Voter Registration forms can be downloaded or completed online at the California Secretary of State Web site.
-The Secretary of State will send you the form for signature.
-You will then return the form to us by mail or in person.

 You may register to vote if you meet the following criteria:

 •You are a resident of California.

 •You are at least 18 years of age (or will be by the date of the next election).